askonube/IR-Network-Slowdowns/README.md

 ## 4. Investigation

-**Suspicious Activity Origin**: An endpoint within the 10.0.0.0/16 network, specifically the Windows VM `win-vm-mde` (IP: 10.0.0.137), initiated unusual activity causing a significant network slowdown, as observed by the networking team on June 09, 2025.

-**Potential Reconnaissance**: The sequential scanning of IP addresses within the 10.0.0.0/16 network indicates an attempt to gather information about the internal network, possibly as a precursor to further attacks or to map the environment (T1595.001: Scanning IP Blocks).

-**Discovery via Port Scanning**: The device conducted a port scan, systematically targeting sequential ports on other hosts within the LAN, as detected by numerous failed connection attempts in Microsoft Defender for Endpoint logs (T1046: Network Service Discovery), likely to identify vulnerable systems or services.
+The networking team detected significant network slowdown traced back to a Windows VM named win-vm-mde `(IP: 10.0.0.137)` within the `10.0.0.0/16` subnet.
+Investigation revealed that this endpoint was actively conducting unusual network activity.

+Specifically, the device performed a systematic scan of IP addresses across the internal network, likely aiming to map available hosts and identify potential targets.
+This scanning activity was characterized by numerous failed connection attempts to sequential ports on other devices within the LAN, suggesting an automated port scanning process to discover network services.

-**PowerShell Execution**: A PowerShell script named `portscan.ps1` was executed on `win-vm-mde` at `2025-06-08T16:29:40.1687498Z`, just before the port scan began, leveraging PowerShell’s capabilities to automate the scanning process (T1059.001: PowerShell).
+Prior to the port scanning, a PowerShell script named portscan.ps1 was executed on the same endpoint at approximately 16:29 UTC on June 8, 2025.
+This script appears to have automated the scanning activity, leveraging PowerShell’s scripting capabilities.

-**Unexpected User Account Usage**: The `portscan.ps1` script was launched by the user `ylavnu`, an action that was unexpected and not authorized by administrators, suggesting possible misuse of user credentials or compromised account
+Notably, the execution of this script was initiated by the user `ylavnu`, whose use of this script was unexpected and unauthorized according to administrative records.
+This indicates possible misuse of legitimate credentials or a compromised user account.

 ### MITRE ATT&CK TTPs